cirosantilli/db/postgresql.md

 CLI executable name: `psql`

-#get started
+#Get started

 <http://stackoverflow.com/questions/1471571/how-to-configure-postgresql-for-the-first-time>

 First you must have an OS user (not a database user) named `postgres`.

-This OS user usually is created when PostgreSQL is installed.
+This OS user usually is created when PostgreSQL is installed on Ubuntu via `apt-get`.
-The PostgreSQL superuser `postgres` should always exist on all installations.

-The first login can only be done by an user with that exact username.
+The first login can only be done by the `postgres` user, so you must do:

+    sudo -u postgres psql template1

+Where `template1` is the name of a database which always exists on new installations.
+If not given, login may fail, since it tries to use a default database with the same name as the username `postgres`.

+This only works if the authentication method for `postgres` is `peer`.

+`peer` means that if the OS user named `XXX` is logged in, then he can automatically login on the database if `XXX` exists on the database, without having a database password.

+The other major method of authentication is `md5`, which can work for users that don't exist in the OS and requires a password.
+This method is safer, but you will have to type more every time.

-Under the following configuration file:
+This can be set under the following configuration file:

     sudo vim /etc/postgresql/9.1/main/pg_hba.conf

-Check that the authentication method for user `postgres` is `peer`.
-If this is not the case, make it so, and restart the server with:
+Your login method is probably being controlled by the user `all` line in the default config file.

+Don't forget to restart PG after you have edited the configuration file:

     sudo service postgresql restart

-or:

-    sudo /etc/init.d/postgresql restart

-depending on your system's init method.

-`peer` means that if the OS user named `XXX` is logged in, then he can automatically login on the database if `XXX` exists on the database, without having a database password.

-Now that user `postgres` can login with the `peer` method, do it:

-    sudo -u postgres psql template1

-`template1` is the name of a database which always exists on new installations.
-If not given, login may fail, since it tries to use a default database with the same name as the username `postgres`.

-Once logged in, set the `postgres` password:

-    ALTER USER postgres with encrypted password 'xxxxxxx';

-and exit.

-Change the login method for user `postgres` to `md5`.
-`md5` means that a PostgreSQL password is required.

-Now using the `postgres` PostgreSQL user create a user for yourself as superuser
+Using the `postgres` PostgreSQL user you can create new users as:

-    createuser -U postgres -deElPrs <my_username>
+    sudo -u postgres createuser -deElPrs <my_username>

-You can choose your login method for yourself: `peer` or `md5`. `md5` is safer, but you will have to type more every time.
-Your login method is probably being controlled by the user `all` in the config file.

-#role
+#Role

 In PostgreSQL, an user is commonly called a *role*.